Erin McKinney: College career

-Akron Zips

 McKinney started all but two games for the Akron Zips in her freshman season in 2018, making 101 saves but keeping only 3 clean sheets in 18 games.

-Wisconsin Badgers

-She transferred to the University of Wisconsin–Madison in 2019, redshirting her first season with the Wisconsin Badgers.
+She then transferred to the University of Wisconsin–Madison in 2019, redshirting her first season with the Wisconsin Badgers.
 She went without playing for two further seasons, as a backup to two-time Big Ten Goalkeeper of the Year Jordyn Bloomer, and underwent surgery for a knee issue.
-She took over the starting position for the Badgers in the 2022 season, starting all 19 games and keeping 7 clean sheets, as Wisconsin finished third in the Big Ten.
-In her graduate season in 2023, she again started all 22 games and kept 10 clean sheets (third most in the conference), helping Wisconsin reach the Big Ten title game and return to the NCAA tournament, where they made the second round.
+She took over the starting position for the Badgers in 2022, starting all 19 games and keeping 7 clean sheets, as Wisconsin finished third in the Big Ten.
+In her graduate season in 2023, she again started all 22 games and kept 10 clean sheets (third most in the conference), helping Wisconsin reach the Big Ten tournament final and return to the NCAA tournament, where they made the second round.

 Club career

 McKinney was not selected in the 2024 NWSL Draft but was invited to train as a non-roster player with the Chicago Red Stars in the 2024 preseason.
-In March 2024, NJ/NY Gotham FC announced McKinney's signing as an injury replacement player.
-Gotham FC released her the following month when they acquired Ann-Katrin Berger from Chelsea.
+In mid-March, NJ/NY Gotham FC announced that they had signed McKinney to her first professional contract on an injury replacement deal.
+She was released the following month when Gotham FC acquired new starter Ann-Katrin Berger from Chelsea.

-In June, the Houston Dash signed McKinney for the rest of the season, making her one of Jane Campbell's backups.
-She made her professional debut and only appearance for the Dash on July 20, 2024, starting and making five saves in a 3–1 loss to the Kansas City Current in the NWSL x Liga MX Femenil Summer Cup group stage.
+In June 2024, McKinney signed with the Houston Dash for the rest of the season.
+Largely a backup to Jane Campbell, she made her professional debut and only Dash appearance on July 20, earning the start in a 3–1 loss to the Kansas City Current in the NWSL x Liga MX Femenil Summer Cup.

-On February 21, 2025, McKinney joined Fort Lauderdale United FC.
+In February 2025, McKinney joined USL Super League club Fort Lauderdale United during the league's inaugural season.
+She was Cosette Morché's unused backup as the club reached the inaugural league final, losing to the Tampa Bay Sun.

+McKinney trained with the North Carolina Courage and the Portland Thorns as a non-roster invitee in the 2026 preseason.
+In early March, she signed with the Thorns for the rest of the month, backing up Morgan Messner during the absences of Mackenzie Arnold and Bella Bixby due to international duty and injury respectively.